Sanky18/CS5830-Big-Data-Laboratory-Assignment-3/README.md

 1. **Clone the Repository:**
    Clone the repository from the remote repository to our local machine.
 2. **Navigate to the Project Directory:**
-Change your current directory to the cloned repository:
+Change our current directory to the cloned repository:
 3. **Initialize Git:**
 Initialize Git in the project directory:
 4. **Create a .gitignore File:**